I've got I told everybody at the beginning that we go back and play some of the highlights of my CPAC speech because CNN did.

 Red meat for the Sea Packers.

-Oh, bite me such an easy.
+Oh, bite me, such an easy.

-Uh a day with Biden at the White House or some such thing?
+A day with Biden at the White House or some such thing?

-And he and he and he's narrating it.
+And he's narrating it?

-Some such thing.
+Some such thing?

-A day with plugs.
+A day with plugs?

 This is self-explanatory.